Cowboy Campfire Songs

 Michael Martin Murphy - Cowboy Songs.

-Michael Martin Murphy is my favorite Cowboy Singer.
+Michael Martin Murphy is our favorite Cowboy Singer.
 Listen to him sing some of the very best Cowboy songs ever recorded.

 I believe no other individual sings these Cowboy Songs better than Michael Martin Murphy.
 Just my opinion.